ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 ## Technical specifications for Veeam
 {: #veeamvm_overview-specs}

-You can choose one of the following deployment types with Veeam 11:
+You can choose one of the following deployment types with Veeam:
 * Windows® Server VM on the management cluster or consolidated cluster
 * Single Public Windows VSI
 * Bare metal server

 For more information about resource requirements and capacity checking for some services, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).

-The following components are ordered and included in the Veeam 11 service.
+The following components are ordered and included in the Veeam service.

 ### VMs for Veeam
 {: #veeamvm_overview-specs-vms}

-The following components are included if you deploy Veeam 11 as a Windows Server VM on the management cluster:
+The following components are included if you deploy Veeam as a Windows Server VM on the management cluster:

-* VM with Veeam Backup and Replication 11 OS Add-on and Veeam Availability Suite 11
+* VM with Veeam Backup and Replication 12 OS Add-on and Veeam Availability Suite™ 12
 * Windows Server 2019 Standard Edition (64-bit)
 * 8 CPUs, 32 GB RAM
 * 100 GB disk (SAN)